Pricing ASICs for Cryptocurrency Mining: Model

 \begin{definition}[The no-arbitrage assumption] The free market adjusts asset prices such that it is impossible to outpace market gains without exposure to more risk.
-If such an arbitrage opportunity arises, market forces would quickly use it until a pricing equilibrium is found, thus closing the opportunity. \end{definition}
+If such an arbitrage opportunity arises, market forces quickly use it until a pricing equilibrium is found, thus closing the opportunity. \end{definition}

 We mainly deal with the following types of assets: \begin{enumerate} \item[i.]
 The underlying cryptocurrency. \item[ii.]
 A mining opportunity, denoting its value as $\optionvalue{\cdot}$. \item[iii.]
 A risk-free asset.
 An asset with a future return which is independent of the state of the world that is reached.
-Its multiplicative return is denoted as the \emph{risk-free rate}.
+Its multiplicative return is the \emph{risk-free rate}.
 An example of such an asset is a government-issued bond, the value of which is denoted by $\bonds{}$. \end{enumerate}

-In addition, we will create portfolios holding combinations of the above assets, and denote a portfolio's value by $\portfoliovalue{\cdot}$.

-We assume that all these assets are traded with sufficient liquidity, a clearly defined price and that it is possible to hold a ``short'' position on each one of them (owing the asset to another party, equivalent to holding a negative amount of it).
+We also create portfolios holding combinations of the above assets, and denote their values by $\portfoliovalue{\cdot}$.
+We assume that assets are traded with sufficient liquidity, a clearly defined price and that it is possible to hold a ``short'' position on each one (owing the asset to another party, equivalent to holding a negative amount of it).